whohuhwhat/DS_MOD2_Cloud/README.md

 ![regression](https://user-images.githubusercontent.com/30739929/56501974-cc9efe80-64de-11e9-8dad-3a34f2358720.png)

-The Y and Fitted vs X show that there is a linear relationship between RAM and price.
+The Y and Fitted vs X show that there is a positive linear relationship between RAM and price.
 The residual plot shows that the data is homoscedastic, which means they have the same variance.

 ![residplot](https://user-images.githubusercontent.com/30739929/56516092-975ad680-6507-11e9-9d01-3875d0518b65.png)

-and plotted the residuals.
+and plotted the residuals in a quantiles.

 ![resid](https://user-images.githubusercontent.com/30739929/56502183-8007f300-64df-11e9-9640-97a59e7025b4.png)